-- i. it is on a small site and would provide affordable housing for local need, that is evidenced in accordance with Local Plan Strategy 35; and - ii. it will not have a harmful visual impact on its setting or the landscape; - iii. it conserves or enhances the character and appearance of the area; and - iv. where relevant, it brings redundant or vacant historic buildings back into beneficial re-use.
+- i. it is a small development of up to 15 dwellings, to provide affordable housing for local need, that is evidenced in accordance with Local Plan Strategy 35; and - ii. it will not have a harmful visual impact on its setting or the landscape; - iii. it conserves or enhances the character and appearance of the area; and - iv. where relevant, it brings redundant or vacant historic buildings back into beneficial re-use.